|Understanding Care and Application|

 Non-porous wood works great with Liquid EPDM, but does require an oil-based primer first.
 Otherwise, you’ll be left with a poorly sealed surface.
 Oil-based primers can decrease porosity and provide a much better surface for Liquid EPDM.
 You will also reduce the chance of root and general aging.
 Allow the primer to fully set by following the manufacturer’s instructions.

 You can apply Liquid EPDM directly to treated, stained, and painted wood.
 However, it still needs to be prepped similar to any other surface.
 Make sure dirt, debris, and any peeling paint is removed.
 It should be cleaned with soap and water, and of course on a dry, clear day.
 Otherwise, treated wood is identical to any surface.
 Close seams and joints, and possibly install reinforcements.
+Wood application are not covered by warranty as it is impossible to verify the condition of the wood i.e. rotten wood or wood that has absorbed water.

 Working with Asphalt-based Coatings